jnshah014/Ryu-Encryption/docs/README.md

 # Ryu Encryption
-**Latest Version:** 1.8.0
+#### Latest Version: `version-1.8.0`
+It is advised that the reader looks at [the code](https://github.com/jnshah014/Ryu-Encryption/tree/main/versions/version-1.8.0) before reading the documentation.

 ## 1) Introduction
 This repository contains the all the current versions of the 'Ryu Encryption' software.
-'Ryu Encryption' is a lightweight tool to encrypt small amounts of data and  offers 3 encryption levels as of `version-1.8.0`.
+'Ryu Encryption' is a lightweight tool to encrypt small amounts of data and currently offers 3 encryption levels.

 ### 1.1) Description
-My aim for this project was to create an encryption software that offered 3 different levels of security, each of which uses a different process to encrypt data (and conversely decrypt data).
+My aim for this project was to create an encryption software that offered 3 different levels of security, each of were to use a different process to encrypt data (and conversely decrypt data).
 The strength (and computational power needed) of the algorithms increase with the level.
 I aimed to create a user interface using Python's `tkinter` module to allow the user to enter inputs and access outputs.
 Level 1 was to use a Caesar Cipher, Level 2 was to use a Grid Cipher and Level 3 was to use a Cumulative Cyclic Caesar Cipher (please see below for more information).
 I aimed to set myself a total of 5 hours - an hour per day - to complete this project.
 Please see my checklist below of the subtasks I had to complete.

 #### User-based Objective
 To provide a lightweight and fast tool to encrypt small amounts of data.

 #### Personal Objective
-To learn how to create a GUI as well learning full-stack development.
+To learn how to create a GUI as well as full-stack development.

 ### 1.2) Subtasks
 - Frontend GUI